 .
 From various data sources there are 155 confirmed bird species that are affected by illegal bird trapping in Cyprus;

 however, this number could be larger.
-78 of the 155 bird species are listed as threatened by the EU Birds Directive and / or BirdLife International.
+82 οf the 155 species are listed as conservation priority species under the EU Birds Directive and / or BirdLife International.
 Overall, 400 bird species have been recorded in Cyprus, of which 280 are regularly occurring species.

 Historically, trapped birds were a food supplement for the mostly poor island inhabitants living off the land.
 The practice of bird trapping in Cyprus has been recorded in historical documents from the Middle Ages and even earlier times.
 Trapping as practiced in Cyprus today, using mist nets and calling devices to attract birds, bears no relation to the ‘traditional’ practice, which was also of a non-selective nature.
 Nowadays, illegal bird trapping in Cyprus is widespread and extensive, taking place at an industrial scale, contributing to the large scale killing of hundreds of thousands of migratory and wintering birds.
 Illegal bird trapping during spring and autumn (main trapping period) targets mainly the capture and consumption of ambelopoulia (ambelopouli is the Cypriot name for the Blackcap Sylvia atricapilla